tea2code/fantasy-rts/documentation/plugins/VanillaSDL2.md

 The event handler module consumes all SDL2 events in the queue and handles them.
 These are mostly input events.

 Load using `frts/EventHandler` in the `updateModules` (recommended) or `renderModules` section of the load file.
-This is also the utility ID.
-It can be found in the static class `Sdl2Ids`.

-Will identify itself by the name `frts::EventHandler`.
+Will identify itself by the name and type `frts::EventHandler`.

 ### Input Handler

 The input handler module allows to register commands to certain keys by using the configuration or the interface.

 Load using `frts/InputHandler` in the `utilities` section of the load file.
-This is also the utility ID.
-It can be found in the static class `Sdl2Ids`.

-Will identify itself by the name `frts::InputHandler`.
+Will identify itself by the name and type `frts::InputHandler`.
+It can be also found in the static class `Sdl2Ids`.

 ### Configuration